matn7/CS-Notes/src/main/java/basic_java/hearts/STREAMS.md

 });
 ```

 - You can also provide an identity element.
-For example, the identity element for addition is 0, as x+0==x.
+For example, the identity element for addition is 0, as `x+0==x`.
 For
-  multiplication, the identity element is 1, as x*1==x.
+  multiplication, the identity element is 1, as `x*1==x`.
 In the case above, the identity element is an empty
-  LinkedList<T>, because if you add an empty list to another list, the list that you are "adding" to doesn't change:
+  **LinkedList<T>**, because if you add an empty list to another list, the list that you are "adding" to doesn't change:

 ```java
 Stream<LinkedList<T>> listStream;